-33 Years Ago: Judas Priest Releases ‘Screaming for Vengeance’
+35 Years Ago: Judas Priest Break Through With ‘Screaming for Vengeance’

 Judas Priest‘s best-selling and highly influential album Screaming for Vengeance – best known for the breakthrough hit “You’ve Got Another Thing Comin'” – was released on July 17, 1982.

-In addition to that enduring anthem, the album is notable as one of the most cohesive collections in the band’s career, and the point where they best blended heaviness and catchiness.
+In addition to that enduring anthem, the album is notable for being one of the most cohesive collections in the band’s entire career, and the point where Judas Priest blended heaviness and catchiness to their extremes.

 From the sleek double-time chug of opener “Electric Eye” to the even more frantic “Riding on the Wind” and the somehow yearning “Bloodstone,” all the way to the steadily unfolding and unbearably sing-able album-closer “Devil’s Child” (“I beleeeeeeeeeeeeeve you’re the Devil…”), there’s never a second to be bored.